Request a Free Consultation

 To initiate a contested divorce, one party must file a Complaint for Divorce, outlining the grounds for the divorce and the issues in dispute.
 The other party then can respond, presenting their claims and defenses.
 This initiates a legal process involving discovery, negotiations, and court hearings.

-Our East Brunswick contested divorce lawyers are well-versed in New Jersey divorce laws and can provide the necessary guidance to navigate the legal intricacies of your case.
+Our New Jersey contested divorce lawyers are well-versed in NJ divorce laws and can provide the necessary guidance to navigate the legal intricacies of your case.
 We work diligently to protect your rights and advocate for a fair resolution through negotiation or litigation.

 Once you file and serve the divorce claim to your spouse, you must start preparing for litigation.
 In a contested divorce trial, you and your spouse will be given the chance to explain your arguments.
 You will also present evidence in support of your claims.
 This may include relevant documents, pictures, videotapes, and witness testimony.
 Depending on the complexity of your case, the trial may last a few hours or continue for days.